 There used to be a time when e-mail was supposed to increase productivity.
 Yet, that is often not the case.
-Many users don't use e-mail as productively as they could, and you may be one of them!
+Many users don't use email as productively as they could, and you may be one of them!
 Consider these tips to improve the way you use e-mail:

 Skip attachments.
-Find alternate methods of sharing documents.
+Find alternate methods of sharing documents, such as Google Drive or Dropbox.
 It makes organization and collaboration more efficient, and it's easier to track who has what.
 Plus, many e-mail clients, such as Gmail, are notorious for marking e-mails with attachments and links as spam.